 LinkedIn Profiles and Resumes are Two Different Tools

-Job seekers often ask me why they need both a resume AND a LinkedIn profile…don’t LinkedIn profiles and resumes serve the same purpose and share the same details?
+Job seekers often ask me why they need both a resume AND a LinkedIn profile…don’t LinkedIn profiles and resumes serve the same purpose and share the exact details?

-The answer is that your resume and LinkedIn profile are separate tools in the toolbox, each with its own purpose – and unique content.
+The answer is that your resume and LinkedIn profile are separate tools in the job search toolbox, each with its own purpose – and unique content.

 Resume: To create a targeted message that meets a specific employer’s need using select examples from your career history.